rust-lang/rust-by-example/src/testing/unit_testing.md

 To check functions that should panic under certain circumstances, use attribute `#[should_panic]`.
-This attribute accepts optional parameter `expected = ` with text of panic message: it helps making checks if function may panic in multiple ways.
+This attribute accepts optional parameter `expected = ` with the text of the panic message.
+If your function can panic in multiple ways, it helps make sure your test is testing the correct panic.

 ```rust,ignore
 pub fn divide_non_zero_result(a: u32, b: u32) -> u32 {